 13 – Lake Thun Boat Tour

-While Lake Brienz (another stunning lake close by) is probably a bit more unique regarding color, Lake Thun has more stunning scenery and nicer towns and villages to visit.If you do a Lake Thun boat tour (complete tours take several hours even if you do not get off, as the lake is so huge), you will get to see many stunning villages along the shores of Lake Thun.
+While Lake Brienz (another stunning lake close by) is probably a bit more unique regarding color, Lake Thun has more stunning scenery and nicer towns and villages to visit.If you do a Lake Thun boat tour (complete tours take almost 2 even if you do not get off, as the lake is so huge), you will get to see many stunning villages along the shores of Lake Thun.

 You could get out in Interlaken (though there are many great spots to get out) and then do a Lake Brienz boat tour or explore Lake Brienz.
 But you can also get out at pretty Spiez.

 - If you have a day pass, you could get out at a few other stations and explore the area.
 Check out day passes for Lake Thun.
 Lake Thun boat cruises are free with a Swiss Travel Pass.

 Walking along the Lake Thun’s shores in Spiez feels like being in the French Riviera rather than in Switzerland.Before strolling this pretty town, enjoy the view from above, and then head to the promenade and walk along Lake Thun.

 After a drink/lunch at the promenade, you can head to 1000-year-old Spiez Castle.
 There you have a fantastic view of Mount Niesen (the pyramid-shaped mountain that is one of a kind) and walk the pretty garden in front of the castle.